cloudmarker/guides/tech/firewall-rule-format.md

   - Destination port range: We need to understand how they look in the JSON data when multiple ranges are defined.
-If a range includes critical ports like 22 (SSH), 3389 (RDP), etc. then we want to check if they are allowed to the all source address ranges.
+If a range includes critical ports like 22 (SSH), 3389 (RDP), etc. then we want to check if they are allowed to all source address ranges.

 ### Azure